Social Media Powers School Fundraiser

 The power of social media is often overlooked in K12 fundraisers.
-The reality is that social media is one of the only ways you can reach so many like-minded individuals who are somehow connected to you and/or your cause.
+Social media is one of the ways you can reach like-minded individuals who are connected to you and/or your cause.
 When fundraising teams that have an online presence “share” their fundraiser, their results improve tenfold.

 If done correctly, social media not only reaches your friends, but friends of friends as well as the local community.
 When a fundraiser is a big deal for a local school/team/group, word travels quickly throughout the community.
 We have all seen posts in our feeds about local families that may or may not be a direct connection, but we will still feel compelled to give to their cause since it is taking place in our backyard and will benefit the local community.